 Electricity Bills | BY Alan

-It is easy to see why South Australia power prices are compared to rates in Norway or Germany – the two costliest power markets on the planet.
+South Australia power prices are close to rates in Norway or Germany – the two most expensive power markets on the planet.

 Average SA Electricity Bill

 For homes with a swimming pool (9595 kWh annually):